As Tesla heads to court, shares fall as deliveries slow

+NEW YORK — Tesla’s CEO Elon Musk is back in the spotlight for saying something when perhaps he should have remained quiet.

-NEW YORK — A federal judge will hear oral arguments Thursday about whether Tesla CEO Elon Musk should be held in contempt of court for violating an agreement with the U.S. Securities and Exchange Commission.
+A federal judge will hear oral arguments Thursday about whether Musk should be held in contempt of court for violating an agreement with the U.S. Securities and Exchange Commission.

-The SEC says Musk violated the settlement when he tweeted about Tesla’s vehicle production in February without a lawyer’s approval.
+The SEC says Musk blatantly violated the settlement in February when he tweeted about Tesla’s vehicle production without a lawyer’s approval.

+It’s unclear if Musk plans to attend the hearing.
+If he is found in contempt of court, Musk could face fines or even jail time.

+Musk’s 13-word tweet on Feb.
+19 said Tesla would produce around 500,000 vehicles this year.
+But the tweet wasn’t approved by Tesla’s “disclosure counsel,” and when the contempt-of-court motion was filed in February Musk had not sought a lawyer’s approval for a single tweet, the SEC said.

+The SEC says the arrangement doesn’t restrict Musk’s freedom of speech because as long as his statements are not false or misleading, they would be approved.

-Meanwhile, Tesla’s shares are falling 9% in early trading after the company said it churned out 77,100 vehicles in the first quarter, well behind the pace it must sustain to fulfill Musk’s pledge to manufacture 500,000 cars annually.
+Meanwhile, Tesla’s shares fell 8% in midday trading Thursday after the company said it churned out 77,100 vehicles in the first quarter, well behind the pace it must sustain to fulfill Musk’s pledge to manufacture 500,000 cars annually.

 Tesla also said it only delivered 63,000 vehicles in the quarter, down 31% from 2018’s fourth quarter.